La-Lojban/lojban.pw/pages/books/learn-lojban.md

 Remember about placing **cu** before the main relation construct in a sentence to prevent unintentional creation of compound verbs.

 Compound verbs can contain more than two verbs.
-In this case the first verb modifies the second one, the second one modifies the third and so on:
+In this case, the first verb modifies the second one, the second one modifies the third, and so on:

+<pixra url="/assets/pixra/cilre/cmalu_karce.png" caption="cmalu karce" definition="… is a small car"></pixra>

 > **le pa melbi cmalu karce**
 > _the pretty-small car, the car small in a pretty way_